toraritte/shell.nixes/README.md

-Each  folder  has  their specific  README,  and  the source files are heavily commented as well.
+Each folder has their specific README, but the source files are heavily commented as well, in case it is missing.
+If you still have any questions, or have suggestions, please feel free to open an issue, PR, or track me down any other way.

 ---

+## Helpers (i.e., the [`_helpers`](./_helpers) directory)

+Mostly (only one, to be precise, at the moment) Nix expressions to promote code re-use.

 ## Some `nix-shell` tricks learned along the way